pineunity/apmec/doc/source/contributor/dev-process.rst

 * The patchset will be merged into the apmecs-specs repository if the apmec-core team decides this is a valid feature enhancement.
 A patchset may also be rejected with clear reasoning.
-* Tacker core team will also mark the blueprint Definition field to Approved.
+* Apmec core team will also mark the blueprint Definition field to Approved.
 * Developer submits one or more patchsets to implement the enhancement.
 The commit message should use "Implements: blueprint <blueprint-name>" using the same name as the blueprint name.